The slightly curving triangular blade pierced with bands of curving foliage and

 As well, both the flowers borne on supple long stems and the strapling foliage

-appear to represent daffodils - a further Jacobite symbol.
+appear to represent daffodils -

 We cannot say with any certainty that this server has Jacobite sympathy -